hotschedules/gettingstarted/docs/Tools/rbc-cli/app-tools.md

 * app-tools publish-app -n myNamespace -u myUsername -p myPassword

 ##### app-tools list-apps [-e -n -u -p]*
-This command list all the apps that you can see in your specified environment.
+This command list all the apps that you can see based on your specified environment.

 **Example Command Usages**
 * app-tools list-apps